Top Accelerated BSN Programs Texas

 Baylor University's ABSN program consistently ranks among the top programs in the United States.
 With 98% of students passing the NCLEX licensure exam on their first attempt, Baylor alums have an easier time finding job placement at top Texas hospitals than other ABSN graduates.

+The University of Houston offers one of the best accelerated BSN programs in Houston, Texas.
 ABSN students at the University of Houston complete over 900 hours of lab and clinical experience.
-They earn this hands-on training at several locations throughout Houston and at Texas Medical Center.
+They earn this hands-on training at several Houston and Texas Medical Center locations.
 The university offers ABSN classes in-person and online.

 University of Texas Arlington's ABSN is a fast-paced, affordable option for aspiring nurses.
 With multiple start dates annually, it's also a good option for students eager to start school right away.
 The program encompasses 51 credits over 15 months to earn a BSN degree.